 “This is a very exciting project for Porsgrunn as a city, but also for Grenland, Telemark and the entire region.”, says R8 Property Development Director Tommy Thovsland.
 He says construction starts in December this year.

-The centre was designed by architects Borve and Borchsenius from Porsgrunn and is expected to be completed in end of 2021.
+The centre was designed by architects Borve and Borchsenius from Porsgrunn and is expected to be completed in 2022.

 Sustainability is a choice and a business opportunity.